aibor/virtrun/README.md

 $ go test -exec virtrun .
 ```

-Use arm64 kernel on a amd64 host:
+Use arm64 kernel on an amd64 host:

 ```console
 $ export VIRTRUN_ARGS="-kernel /absolute/path/to/vmlinuz-arm64"